Histolab Logo

 HISTOLAB Toolkit for History classes - Debunking fake news and fostering critical thinking

-Via HISTOLAB, the Council of Europe and the European Union are developing a toolkit to debunk fake news in history classes in cooperation with the DICSO research group (University of Murcia, Spain).
-This toolkit will consist of 11 learning-activities that aim to develop competences in the treatment of historical information, in the recognition of fake news and hate speech from history.
-The research group in charge of designing, implementing, and evaluating this toolkit is composed of secondary school teachers, and researchers on history and history education.
-Researchers from Europe (Portugal, the Netherlands, Spain, England, Ireland and Sweden) are participating in this design, while researchers from Canada and the US are participating as expert reviewers.
+Via HISTOLAB, the Council of Europe and the European Union has developed a toolkit to identify and then debunk fake news in history classes in cooperation with the DICSO research group (University of Murcia, Spain).
+This toolkit consists of 11 learning-activities that aim to develop competences in the treatment of historical information, in the recognition of fake news and hate speech from history.
+To evaluate the effectiveness of these learning-activities, and the toolkit overall, a teacher training course was designed so that teachers can implement the activities in their own classrooms.

 The finalised subjects and titles of each of the 11 activities are as follows: